rnikunen/code-samples/README.md

 myAdobe Projet

 Adobe-my-account.js - Javascript that handles all aspects of the "myInformation" section of Adobe.com.
 I worked on a two man team that deveoped this code.

+PHP Example

+pull-instagram.php - Pulls Instagram feeds by tags with option of limiting results to single user and stores the results in a JSON File.